darkfoxdeveloper/LongV6270/README.md

 - Lottery (Not working 100% fine)
 - Mentor (Not 100% implemented)
 - Some portals are wrong (Like portal of phoenix city to twin city)
-- Mount skills not working (I think need IA project and is not added here yet)
-- Mobs not loading (I think need IA project and is not added here yet)

 ## Getting Started